Healthcare Kaizen: Continuous Improvement for Everyone

 Instructors

-Mark Graban is an internationally-recognized consultant, author, keynote speaker, and blogger.
-He builds upon a deep education in engineering and management with practical experience working with executives and frontline employees in multiple industries to synthesize and practice methods including Lean management, continuous improvement, statistical methods, and people-centered leadership approaches.
+He builds upon a deep education in engineering and management with practical experience working with executives and frontline employees in multiple industries.
+He synthesizes and practices approaches, including Lean management, continuous improvement, statistical methods, and people-centered leadership to cultivate psychological safety and employee engagement.

 Books and Publications

 Mark is also the author of the book Lean Hospitals: Improving Quality, Patient Safety, and Employee Engagement (Productivity Press), which was selected for a 2009 Shingo Research and Professional Publication Award, the first healthcare book to win this award.
 The book has been translated into eight languages.
-A 3rd edition was released in June, 2016.
+A 3rd edition was released in 2016.

 Education

-Other Experience
+Previous Experience

-Mark has worked in automotive (General Motors), the PC industry (Dell), and industrial products (Honeywell).
+Mark has also worked in automotive (General Motors), the PC industry (Dell), and industrial products (Honeywell).
 At Honeywell, Mark was certified as a “Lean Expert” (equivalent to “Lean Black Belt”).
 He has also worked for two software and technology startup companies.

 Speaking and Teaching